Abhirup-Sarkar/Banana-talk/README.md

 # Banana-talk

- This translates my text from English to Minion language or banana speak.
+#### Are you a fan of the movie 'Minions'?
+Did you know that the gibberish they say is an actual language.
+Use the translator to convert your text from English to Minion speak or Banana language.